 Under the terms of the Credit Agreement Amendment, which is effective as of January 1, 2012, (1) total availability under the revolving credit facility was increased to \$1,500,000 (from \$500,000), (2) the borrowing base was modified to 65% (from 80%) of eligible accounts receivable (as defined in the Credit Agreement) and (3) the Company's minimum net worth covenant was increased to \$21,250,000 (from \$20,000,000).
 In addition, the maturity date of the facility was extended to December 31, 2012.
-As of June 30, 2012, the Company had outstanding borrowings of \$500,000 under the Credit Agreement.
+The parties also executed an amendment to their pledge and security agreement ("Security Agreement Amendment") to reflect the execution of the Credit Agreement Amendment.
+The Company's obligation to repay advances under the amended facility will be evidenced by an amended and restated promissory note.

-On August 1, 2012 the Company drew an additional \$1,000,000 under the Credit Agreement Amendment to fund the repurchase of 8,000,000 shares of its common stock, par value \$0.01 per share ("Common Stock") at a price of \$0.126 per share.
+On August 1, 2012, the Company drew an additional \$1,000,000 under the Credit Agreement Amendment to fund the repurchase of 8,000,000 shares of its common stock, par value \$0.01 per share ("Common Stock"), at a price of \$0.126 per share.
 The transaction was effected through a broker dealer making a market in the Company's shares on behalf of an affiliate of the Company.
-As a result, the Company currently has total outstanding borrowings of \$1,500,000 under the Credit Agreement.